beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 ### Function pointers

-- In C# 9.0, a new feature called "Function pointers" was introduced.
+In C# 9.0, a new feature called "Function pointers" was introduced.
 This enhancement allows for delegate-like functionality without the need to allocate memory for a delegate object, making it useful for high-performance computing scenarios.
 With function pointers, C# programs can now operate closer to the hardware level by directly invoking pointers to functions, similar to what is possible in languages like C and C++.
 This feature is part of a broader set of improvements aimed at supporting high-performance applications and interoperability with other languages and systems.
 It's designed for advanced scenarios where performance is critical, and it brings C# closer to low-level programming while maintaining the safety and productivity features the language is known for.

-- **Using Function Pointers for Interop**

-- Function pointers in C# 9.0 offer a way to define and use pointers to functions, similar to function pointers in languages like C++.
+- **Using Function Pointers for Interop**: Function pointers in C# 9.0 offer a way to define and use pointers to functions, similar to function pointers in languages like C++.
 They are particularly useful for interoperability scenarios, such as calling C libraries from C#.

 ```csharp
 using System;